webbgroup/certified-aws-developer-associate-notes/4-aws-security/ssm.md

 # SSM Parameter Store

-- Used for securly storing configuration and secrets in AWS
+- Used for securely storing configuration and secrets in AWS
-- It can have optoinal encryption using KMS
+- It can have optional encryption using KMS
 - Serverless, scalable, durable, easy SDK
 - Version tracking of configurations and secrets
 - Configuration management using IAM policies